happyleavesaoc/python-voobly/README.md

 ### Contributions

 Contributions are welcome.
-Please submit a PR that passes `tox`.
+Please submit a PR that passes linting.

 ## Disclaimer
 Not affiliated with Voobly.